Andrfas/employee-api/README.md

 Good look!

-## If you are working on back-end:
+## If you are working on back-end!

 #### Lift server without api-tests:
 ```